 Each RESTful URL expects to receive specific inputs and will return results based on those inputs.
 Inputs and outputs of each resource are set and known by both client and server to interact.

 Monitoring on RESTful APIs has some similarities to GraphQL.
 Developers can set up monitoring on the API endpoints directly.
 Monitoring may be averaged across all endpoints with the same base URL or broken up for each specific resource.
 When developers use compute functions between the database and the endpoint, developers can monitor these functions as well.
-If using AWS, it is common to use Lambda to power API endpoints.
+If using AWS monitoring, it is common to use Lambda to power API endpoints.

 RESTful APIs use well-defined HTTP status codes to signify errors.
 When a client makes a request, the server notifies the client if the request was successfully handled.
 A status code is returned with all request results, signifying what kind of error has occurred or what server response the client should expect.
 HTTP includes a few categories of status codes.
 These include 200 level (success), 400 level (client errors), and 500 level (server errors).